ChxrgrQT/22233366677713/README.md

+# Not downloading this on to my blackberry

 This github is a mixture of:
 - an archive of all tweets and writings that i've collected
 - code i've used to archive their feediverse tweets